 The following outcomes are available:

-(i) The Head of College (or nominee)/Chair of the appropriate Examination Board confirms the assessment published by the University is free of arithmetical or other errors of fact.
-The College shall inform the student of the outcome.
+i.
+The Executive Dean (or nominee)/Chair of the appropriate Examination Board confirms the assessment published by the University is free of arithmetical or other errors of fact.
+The Faculty/School shall inform the student of the outcome.

-(ii) If an error is detected, the College contacts Academic Services recommending a course of action which could include:
+ii.
+If an error is detected, the Faculty/School contacts Education Services recommending a course of action which could include: